mpeces/learn-git/README.md

  - Make a pull request from your branch to the main branch with a description
  - Done

+## ampvis2 is broken!
+ - Fork ampvis2
+ - Clone ampvis2 to your local machine
+ - Checkout the "broken" branch
+ - Run a `devtools::check()` and figure out where the error occurs
+ - Fix the error
+ - Run a `devtools::check()` again
+ - Commit (or revert) changes
+ - Push and make a pull request with the fix

 # Description

 # Requirements